-Acceptable Source of Socioeconomic Data for SFY 2018
+Acceptable Source of Socioeconomic Data for SFY 2020

-For SFY 2018, the TWDB will utilize:
+For SFY 2020, the TWDB will utilize:

-- (1) U.S. Census 2011-2015 American Community Survey (ACS) 5-year estimates, along with the 2007-2011 ACS 5-year estimates for determining whether there was a decline in population, or - (2) Data from a survey approved by the Executive Administrator of a statistically acceptable sampling of customers in the service area completed in accordance with the most current Socioeconomic Surveys Guidelines (WRD-285) posted on the TWDB website.
+- (1) U.S. Census 2013-2017 American Community Survey (ACS) 5-year estimates, along with the 2009-2013 ACS 5-year estimates for determining whether there was a decline in population, or - (2) Data from a survey approved by the Executive Administrator of a statistically acceptable sampling of customers in the service area completed in accordance with the most current Socioeconomic Surveys Guidelines (WRD-285) posted on the TWDB website.
+Any survey being used for income determination must be conducted within five years of the date the TWDB receives the PIF.
 An entity must submit documentation that substantiates the inadequate or absent Census data that led to the need to conduct a survey.
 All entities must obtain prior approval to use survey data instead of the most recently available American Community Survey data.